-The private cloud shares some basic-appearances with the public cloud.
+The private cloud shares some essential appearances with the public cloud.
 For instance, it has virtualization capabilities with computing resources, and it is scalable.

-Now that you’re here while knowing that a private cloud is one of the main-cloud deployments, here are the top 5 reasons on-how it became one and why it can be your most suitable cloud deployment option.
+Now that you know that a private cloud is one of the leading cloud deployments, here are the top 5 reasons why it became one and why it can be your most suitable cloud deployment option.

 1-Choose your desired machine

-Private clouds give-you the ability to choose the most suitable hardware/software for your needs, unbound to a limited stock that a cloud provider has to offer.
+Private clouds allow you to choose the most suitable hardware/software for your needs, unbound to a limited stock that a cloud provider has to offer.

-No matter what you end up with, a private cloud is capable-of-running virtual machines, promoting itself as a number one option for maximizing hardware usage.
+No matter what you end up with, a private cloud can run virtual machines, promoting itself as a number one option for maximizing hardware usage.

 2-More cost-effective than ever

 A private cloud does scale indeed automatically, but unlike a public cloud, the cost of the private cloud doesn’t grow as the service scales up.